 The GPA for graduation is computed by dividing the total number of quality points by the total number of credit hours attempted.
 Quality points are determined by multiplying the GPA value earned by the number of hours attempted.
 A grade of "pass" is printed on the permanent record as a "P" and does not count in the quarterly or cumulative GPA, but does count as credits earned toward graduation.
-To graduate, students must complete all courses with a total grade point average of 2.70 or better, with no more than one grade of D+ or lower.
+To graduate, students must complete all courses with a cumulative grade point average of 2.00 or better.
 If a student fails a course, he or she must repeat that course and receive a passing grade in order to graduate.